AlistairNWard/wham/README.md

 #### CF

 Larger SVs (greater than average insert size of the library) generate mate pair patterns.
-For example,  The mates of reads overlapping the 5’ of a deletion should map downstream of the 3’ breakpoint.
+For example,  the mates of reads overlapping the 5’ end of a deletion should map downstream of the 3’ breakpoint.
 Each SV class generates a different pattern.
 CF is the fraction of the reads in the graph structure that cluster according to SVTYPE.

 #### CW